 It’s important to get a damage appraisal estimate before contacting insurance.
 You can either do this yourself or take the car to a shop.
 Nearly every shop will give you a free estimate.
 If their estimates doesn’t surpass your deductible by at least $100, there’s really no reason to report the damage to insurance — you’ll have to pay the entire deductible anyway and filling out the paperwork is a chore.
 Skipping paperwork alone is worth more than $100 for most people.

-Pro tip: Some minor hail dents tend to work themselves back out after the car is left in the sun for a few days.
+Tip: Some minor hail dents tend to work themselves back out after the car is left in the sun for a few days.
 So if your car is very lightly damaged, nature may fix the problem for you.

-According to AutoWorks, it will cost approximately $30 to $45 to repair small dents located in easily accessible areas like the hood, trunk, or roof.
+It will cost approximately $30 to $45 to repair small dents located in easily accessible areas like the hood, trunk, or roof.
 For medium-sized dents, the price per dent increases by about $10, costing $40 to $55, and large dents may cost $75 to $80.

 Some car companies or body shops provide hail damage cost estimates on their websites.
 PARS certified, a paintless dent removal company, has one of these sites, allowing you to get a feel of how much it would cost you to have them repair your car.
 PARS has estimated the numbers listed below.
 Remember, these hail damage repair costs are approximate and will vary between body shops.
 As you’ll see, roof damage is going to be the most expensive when fixing hail damage.